-- 1. No work in to avoid killing fish by means other than fishing.
-The road crossing shall occur upland and not in the water. - 2.
-No development within a 30m buffer.
-The buffer will maintain riparian vegetation between areas of land activity and the high watermark of the watercourses. - 3.
-No use of explosives in or near water. - 4.
-Respect MNRF fish timing windows to protect fish. - 5.
-Should work conditions change such that it is possible that fish or fish habitat may potentially be negatively impacted, all works shall cease until the problem has been corrected or authorization has been obtained from the appropriate authorities. - 6.
-Maintain riparian vegetation around wetland. - 7.
+- No work in-water work. - 2.
+Avoid killing fish by means other than fishing. - 3.
+No development within the 30m buffer.
+The buffer will maintain riparian vegetation between areas of land activity and the high watermark of the watercourses. - 1.
+No use of explosives in or near water. - 2.
+Maintain riparian vegetation around wetland. - 3.
 Carry out all works and activities by avoiding all work in or near water.
-No placement of fill or the temporary or permanent structures below the high-water mark. - 8.
-No disturbance of bank material or building structures in the area than may result in erosion or scouring. - Prevent soil compaction using mats and pads. - 10.
+No placement of fill or the temporary or permanent structures below the high-water mark. - 4.
+No disturbance of bank material or building structures in the area than may result in erosion or scouring. - 5.
+Prevent soil compaction using mats and pads. - 6.
+Should work conditions change such that it is possible that fish or fish habitat may potentially be negatively impacted, all works shall cease until the problem has been corrected or authorization has been obtained from the appropriate authorities. - 7.
 The Project Manager/Contractor shall not allow any deleterious substances as defined in the Canadian Fisheries Act (such as silt), caused by the work, to enter or re-enter the watercourse or lake.
 See Sediment and Erosion Control.